Information on your options regarding emergency funding requests

 The Office of Student Financial Services coordinates emergency financial aid awarding at IUPUI from institutional and federal aid sources, as well as from IU Foundation funds.
 The Student Central Financial Challenges website offers multiple categories of assistance and a simple application process:

-Recipients were notified by email of CARES Act Grant awards.
+Grant recipients will be notified by university email once awards have been added.
 Students can also view awards in “View/Pay Bursar Bill” in One.IU.
-Awards will appear on bursar accounts as either a CARES Act Grant or a CARES Act Emergency Relief Grant.
-Students who were awarded CARES Act funding received the funds via direct deposit or paper check.
+Awards will appear on bursar accounts as the Federal Emergency Relief Grant.

 The application requires the student to submit name, university ID number, and a short narrative describing the emergency funding needs.
 The requestor can upload information as appropriate and may be asked to submit additional documentation.
 All correspondence will occur using the student’s IUPUI email address.

 Confidential requests are reviewed on case-by-case basis by a team of highly trained financial aid administrators.
 Requests are referred to campus partners as appropriate.
 Note the application was recently modified for all groups of IUPUI students to submit a request for financial crisis funding, including international students, DACA students, and graduate/professional students.

 In the majority of requests reviewed, students are helped to determine if they are eligible for additional federal aid eligibility before they are considered for limited emergency aid funds.
 But for those that have exhausted federal and state aid eligibility and have unmet financial need, an emergency aid funding option is likely to be awarded.